Weierstrass–Erdmann condition

 The Weierstrass–Erdmann condition is a mathematical result from the calculus of variations, which specifies sufficient conditions for broken extremals (that is, an extremal which is constrained to be smooth except at a finite number of "corners").

 Conditions

 The Weierstrass-Erdmann corner conditions stipulate that a broken extremal $y(x)$ of a functional $J=\int\limits_a^b f(x,y,y')\,dx$ satisfies the following two continuity relations at each corner $c\in[a,b]$:

 Applications

 The condition allows one to prove that a corner exists along a given extremal.
 As a result, there are many applications to differential geometry.
-In calculations of the Weierstrass E-Function, it is often helpful to find where corners exist along the curves.
+In calculations of the Weierstrass excess function, it is often helpful to find where corners exist along the curves.
 Similarly, the condition allows for one to find a minimizing curve for a given integral.